FLCAC-admin/uslci-content/docs/submission_handbook/04-resources/04-App-G.md

 ## ALTERNATIVELY: Manual Download & Import

 Alternatively, you may download the US EPA Data Quality Matrix directly from the [openLCA Downloads](https://www.openlca.org/download/) page.
+You may choose this procedure if you are not using the FLCAC Starter Database but you still want to use the EPA Data Quality system in an openLCA database.

-### Step 1: USE THE FLCAC STARTER DATABASE OR DOWNLOAD THE MATRIX DIRECTLY
+### Step 1: MANUAL USE OF THE MATRIX

 ![](https://github.com/uslci-admin/uslci-content/blob/dev/images/1_openLCA_Downloads_Page_EPA_DQ_Matrix.png)